sdesalas/botbrains/README.md

 - **`size`**: The number of neurons in the neural network
 - **`opts`**: A map of settings for the network
-    - `.shape`: Choice of 'tube', 'ring', 'ball', 'sausage', 'snake', or any other in [NetworkShaper.js](src/NetworkShaper.js).
-Defaults to 'tube'.
+    - `.shape`: Choice of 'drum', 'tube', 'ring', 'ball', 'sausage', 'snake', or any other in [NetworkShaper.js](src/NetworkShaper.js).
+Defaults to 'drum'.
     - `.shaper`: The [shaper function](#shaper-function) used for giving shape to the network.
 If available will ignore `.shape`.
     - `.connectionsPerNeuron`: Average synapses per neuron.
 Defaults to `4`.
     - `.signalSpeed`: Speed in neurons per second.
 Defaults to `20`.